josephryan/FastqSifter/README.md

 I appreciate hearing about your experience with the program.

-`FastqSifter` This program will take a FASTA sequence (e.g., mitochondrial genome sequence) and align a set of reads (left, right, and optionally unpaired) using bwa and then remove reads that align from the original set of reads.
-It will optionally save the aligned reads as well.
+`FastqSifter` accepts a FASTA sequence (e.g., mitochondrial genome sequence), will align a set of reads (left, right, and optionally unpaired) to this sequence using bwa, then remove reads that align from the original set of reads, and optionally save the aligned reads to a separate FASTQ file.

 =======
 ## AVAILABILITY